-It is interesting to note that the use of the word ‘remember’, while acting as a quick key to the heart of the poem and making it easy to try and keep it in mind, actually loses strength upon repetition.
-It is as though the speaker is fading away with every reiteration of the word ‘remember’, and thus by the middle part of the poem, the word ‘remember’ doesn’t have the same punch of meaning as it had in the beginning.
+It is interesting to note the use of the word ‘remember’ here.
+While acting as a quick key to the heart of the poem and making it easy to try and keep it in mind, the word loses strength upon repetition.
+It is as though the speaker is fading away with every reiteration of the word ‘remember,’ and thus, by the middle part of the poem, the word ‘remember’ doesn’t have the same punch of meaning as it had in the beginning.
 This can be taken as the narrator losing her will to force her lover to remember her, by hook or by crook.

+Born in London in 1830, the poet of ‘Remember,’ Christina Rossetti belonged to a wealthy family and was brought up as a pious Anglican.
 She was the youngest child of a very gifted, loving family, and her early childhood was very happy and devoid of hardship.
-She had three brothers and sisters, and received a very good education – practically unheard of at the time for women.
-Her brother, Dante Gabriel Rossettie, became an accomplished painter and poet, her sister Maria was a renowned Dante scholar, and her brother William followed her in the fields of art and literary criticism.
+She had three brothers and sisters and received a very good education – practically unheard of at the time for women.
+Her brother, Dante Gabriel Rossetti, became an accomplished painter and poet, her sister Maria was a renowned Dante scholar, and her brother William followed her in the fields of art and literary criticism.